All Episodes

 Hello, morality, character, integrity, don't tell me it doesn't matter.

-If this bunch is willing to take away the decisions of their own voters and give them to their superdelegates, what's to stop them from taking your health care away from your doctor and giving it to a doctor they prefer.
+If this bunch is willing to take away the decisions of their own voters and give them to their superdelegates, what's to stop them from taking your health care away from your doctor and giving it to a doctor they prefer?

 What's to stop them from telling you you can't go to that doctor?

-And by the way, you have to buy insurance and you have to do the government program if you go private, you're really screwed.
+You can't use that procedure, you can't spend this much, and by the way, you have to buy insurance and you have to do the government program.

-If the liberals and Democrats can screw up something as simple as a primary contest in their own party.
+If the liberals and Democrats can screw up something as simple as a primary contest in their own party, imagine what they can do with something as complicated as national health care.

 Imagine what they can do trying to punish the oil business.